 I LOVED this look!
 A bad shopping habit I've always had is that I buy dresses and then never wear them.
-I've never figured out how to integrate them into my daily wardrobe without feeling overdressed or inconvenienced.
+I've never figured out how to fully add them into my daily wardrobe without feeling overdressed or inconvenienced.
 I took this dress to the test by wearing it all day through various activities of walking around and exploring and I felt great all day!

-I spent most of day 6 at home cleaning the house and doing other various chores so I was in workout clothes for most of the morning.
+I spent most of day 6 at home cleaning the house and doing other chores so I was in workout clothes for most of the morning.
 I decided I needed to head down to the grocery store, and I usually would have just stayed in my comfy clothes, but I took going out as an opportunity to continue the challenge.
 I realized on this day how easy it is to get dressed and look nice without having to put in a lot of effort.
 I felt more confident and put together than I would have if I stayed in my workout clothes so I was very happy with how the challenge has pushed me out of my comfort zone and helped break old habits.

 On day 8 my best friend got to town!
 And of course it was the rainiest day we had since we moved.
 I decided to keep my outfit pretty basic and tuck my Uzi top in like I usually do so I didn't have to think about my clothes at all since we were out and about while it was raining.
 This is another easy go-to outfit of mine, so it was nice being able to throw it on in the middle of the week and not put much thought into it.

-The theme of day 9 was frumpy.
+The feeling of day 9 was not-quite-right.
 I wanted to try the half tucked denim shirt during the challenge, and I wasn't super thrilled with how it turned out.
 I didn't feel put together, I didn't do my hair or my makeup, and my feet were KILLING me because I'm still in the break in process with my new boots and I wore the wrong socks.
-I ended up tucking the shirt in on the front halfway through the day because I was tired of having half of it out.
+I ended up tucking the shirt fully in on the front halfway through the day because I was tired of having half of it out.
 I might try the half tuck again on a day where I feel more put together, but on a day I didn't feel like getting ready, it was just the icing on the lopsided cake.

 Day 10 was my birthday so I saved this easy outfit for last.
 I realized that these Levi's are perfect for days that I want to look nice but still be comfortable.
 I wore the outfit through the first half of the day, but ended up changing for my birthday dinner.